 Here's a day-by-day itinerary of the trip

-We can help you make jet-lap curing spa appointments** upon arrival if you wish.
+We can help you make jet-lag curing spa appointments** upon arrival if you wish.

 *There is also a train you can take directly from CDG airport with one change.
 It arrives slightly earlier

 **Optional jet lag massage is not included.

 Today, we're headed to Uzès, the gorgeous walled town with a circular town square.
-Here we’ll participate in a Provençal cooking workshop followed by lunch.
+We’ll participate in a Provençal cooking workshop followed by lunch.
 Spend free time after lunch strolling and shopping in this stunning town.

-After traveling back to our hotel, you’ll have some free time to relax before dinner tonight which will be at the colorful Le Patio in Fontvieille.
+You’ll have free time to relax at the hotel before dinner at the colorful Le Patio in Fontvieille.

-Today we’ll rise a bit earlier to experience morning at the beautiful market in St. Remy.
-They sell not only freshly picked produce but espadrilles, provencal fabrics, olives and other goodies which make perfect gifts to take home.
+We’ll rise a bit earlier today to experience the early morning at the beautiful market in St. Remy.
+The market sells freshly picked produce, espadrilles, provencal fabrics, olives, and other goodies, perfect gifts to take home.
 Don’t worry you’ll have time to duck into the lovely boutiques that line every street as well.

 After the market, we’ll have an Italian lunch at Da Pepe in St. Remy to change things up a bit.

-This afternoon we’ll visit the monastery of La Mausole de St. Paul, otherwise known as the hospital where Van Gogh stayed after the ear incident and where he made some of his most famous paintings.
-You’ll visit his own room and hopefully catch some irises still in bloom behind the building which he captured in several of his paintings done here as well.
+Then, we’ll visit the monastery of La Mausole de St. Paul.
+It's the hospital where Van Gogh stayed after the ear incident and where he created some of his most famous paintings.
+You’ll visit his room and, if you're lucky, catch irises, which he captured in several of his paintings, still in bloom behind the building.

-In the late afternoon we’ll be instructed on how to play Petanque in St. Remy.
+In the late afternoon, we’ll learn how to play Petanque in St. Remy.
 Petanque is the Provençal version of Boule, a game played outside with metal balls.
 You get better the more rosé you drink!

-Today we’ll rise and after breakfast visit an olive oil mill to learn how the unctuous local oil is made.
-A tasting will be in order.
+After breakfast, we're off to an olive oil mill to learn how the unctuous local oil is made.
+A tasting is in order.